-Category 9 reflects all outbound transportation to 3rd party customers, as well as intercompany transportation to warehouses and distribution facilities.
-This category was calculated analog to category 4.
+Category 9 reflects all outbound transportation to third-party customers, as well as intercompany transportation.
+This category was calculated in the same way as category 4.
 Total GHG emissions were calculated by multiplying the tons sold with the kilometers shipped and with the relevant emission factors, taking geographical differences into consideration.
 At this stage, it was assumed that all goods are transported by truck and/or vessel.

 Customer postal codes were extracted from sales invoices.
-The land distance between the two relevant postal codes was calculated using an automated distance calculation solution (BING).
+The land distance between the two relevant postal codes was calculated using an automated distance calculation solution (Google).
 The obtained ton.kms were multiplied with a regionalized emission factor.
-Tons shipped were based on quantities consolidated in the general sales query and validated at entity level with total volumes sold reported in monthly operational reporting.
-Data gaps were filled with additional requests for specific entities16.
+Tons shipped were based on quantities consolidated in the general sales query.
 Intercompany transactions were included in the tons shipped.
-Postal code information was obtained for 84 % of the quantities sold.
-The remaining quantities were included in the assessment with a simple extrapolation of total emissions.
+Postal code information was obtained for 93% of the quantities sold.
+The remaining quantities were included in the assessment with a simple extrapolation of total emissions

 If both Sika and customer shipping locations are in the same region, it was assumed that transportation was conducted by truck only.
 If Sika and customer delivery point are located in two different regions, it was assumed that the transportation was carried out by truck and vessel.
 The total distance was calculated in three legs; Sika to default port, vessel distance, default port to end customer.
 Each country was assigned a default port.
-The vessel distances were estimated based on a proxy route between relevant geographical regions17.
+The vessel distances were estimated based on a proxy route between relevant geographical regions12.